Few smooth d-polytopes with n lattice points: Polarized toric varieties and lattice polytopes.

 \subsection{Singularities and cones}

-Let $\L$ be an ample line bundle on the toric variety $X(\Sigma)$ with corresponding lattice polytope $P$.
+Let $\L$ be an ample line bundle on the toric variety $X(\Sigma)$ with corresponding lattice polytope $P \subseteq M_{\R}$.
 Then $X(\Sigma)$ is covered by torus invariant affine pieces $U_u$ which correspond to the vertices $u$ of $P$.

-For a vertex $u$ of $P$, let $T_uP = \cone ( u'-u \mid u'\in P )$ be the \emph{tangent cone} to $P$ at $u$.
-It is dual to the \emph{normal cone} $\sigma(P,u)$ of $P$ at $u$.
-The semigroup $T_uP \cap M$ is finitely generated.
-The unique minimal set of generators $\hilb(T_uP)$ for this semigroup is called the \emph{Hilbert basis} of the cone~\cite[Proposition~1.2.22]{CoxLittleSchenckToricBook}.
+For each tangent cone, the semigroup $T_uP \cap M$ is finitely generated.
+Its unique minimal set of generators $\hilb(T_uP)$ is called the \emph{Hilbert basis} of the cone~\cite[Proposition~1.2.22]{CoxLittleSchenckToricBook}.
 The coordinate ring of the affine variety $U_u$ is the semigroup ring $k[U_u] \ = \ k[T_uP \cap M]\,.$

 The line bundle $\L$ is called \emph{very ample} if its global sections induce an embedding into projective space.
 The combinatorial condition for $\L$ to be very ample is that for every vertex $u$ of $P$, the shifted polytope $P-u$ contains the Hilbert basis, i.e., $\hilb(T_uP) \subseteq P-u$, see~\cite[Section~3.4]{Fulton}.
+We call $P$ \emph{very ample} if this happens.

+\begin{example}[Example~\ref{singex} continued] The line bundle corresponding to Reeve's simplex $P_k$ is not very ample.
+The line bundle corresponding to $2P_k$ is normally generated, so in particular it is very ample (see \cite[Theorem 1.3.3]{BrunsGubeladzeTrung97} or \cite{NO}).
+It induces an embedding into $\P^{k+8}$. \end{example}